mjh-sakh/scramble_cubes_set_finder/readme.md

 # How it works

-First go to "main" and add words you have in mind (one can have a random subset of dictionary or "The quick brown fox jumps over the lazy dog").
+First open python or c# code and add words you have in mind (one can have a random subset of dictionary or "The quick brown fox jumps over the lazy dog").

 Then change your alphabet to whatever one you use.